 Aggressive, Not Reckless

-Aggressive can be a quality, but it must be weighted against critical thinking and risk assessment.
+Aggressive can be a quality, but it must be weighed against critical thinking and risk assessment.

 Real Life Applications